meetcleo/frontend-interview/README.md

 - We are big fans of tested code
 - Be mindful of your code structure, you are completely free to make adjustments as you wish
 - We are about good vibes and working as a team to solve things
-- Remember to think out loud so you and your interviewer are aligned
+- Remember to think out loud so you and your interviewer(s) are aligned
 - Feel free to Google something if you're unsure during the session.
-Also remember you can ask your interviewer any questions you may have
+Also remember you can ask your interviewer(s) any questions you may have
-- Whilst finishing the task is great, we're more keen to see how you work and solve problems
+- We're not expecting to finish all the cards on the project board.
+We're more keen to see how you work and solve problems